flutter/flutter/specs/parsing.md

 Each character in turn must be processed according to the rules of the state at the time the character is processed.
 A character is processed once it has been _consumed_.
-This produces a stream of tokens; the tokens must be passed to the tree construction stage.
+This produces a stream of tokens; the tokens must be passed to the token cleanup stage.

 When the last character is consumed, the tokeniser ends.